-- 2. Eat healthy foods, get enough rest. - 3.
-Exercise outdoors. - 4.
-Recognize the effects of stress and seek help if needed by calling a crisis line.
-There are many people who are feeling stressed and anxious.
-You are not alone. - 5.
-Organize your time, scheduling time to enjoy yourself. - 6.
-Develop a support system; keep in touch with friends through phone calls, facetime or other apps that allow you to "connect". - 7.
-Volunteer to help others with programs that follow CDC guidelines, or where you can help over the phone. - 8.
-Catch problems while they are small.
+- 1. Stay active mentally and physically - 2.
+Eat healthy foods, get enough rest - 3.
+Exercise, take up a new recreational activity you always wished to start - 4.
+Recognize the effects of stress and seek help if needed - 5.
+Organize your time, scheduling time to enjoy yourself - 6.
+Develop a support system; keep in touch with friends - 7.
+Get involved in a volunteer activity - 8.
+Catch problems while they are small